 Critical Characteristics of Thought Leaders

 While such transparency is crucial to good thought leadership, there are other important characteristics.
-Respondents to a 2020 Manti Research survey (2) cite the essential elements of thought leadership as:
+Respondents to a 2020 Manti Research survey cite the essential thought leadership goals as:

 - Clear, understandable communication (83%)